 Dr. Stahl graduated from the University of Richmond with a bachelor’s degree in biology in 1985.
 He went on to earn his Doctorate in Veterinary Medicine from the Virginia-Maryland Regional College of Veterinary Medicine in 1989.
 He became board certified in avian practice through the American Board of Veterinary Practitioners (ABVP) in 1996.
 In addition to working as a clinical veterinarian in practice, Dr. Stahl is currently an adjunct professor of avian and exotic animal medicine at the Virginia-Maryland Regional College of Veterinary Medicine.

 Stahl Exotic Animal Veterinary Services (SEAVS) was founded by Dr. Stahl in Vienna, VA, in 2003.
 He had always felt that birds and exotic animals deserved the same quality medicine readily available to more traditional pets, such as dogs and cats.
 His vision was to establish one of the largest avian and exotic exclusive veterinary specialty practices in the world.
 In 2009, Dr. Stahl moved SEAVS to a new, state-of-the-art, 5000 square foot facility in Fairfax City, Virginia, to accommodate the growth of the practice and the demand for exotic animal veterinary care in the Washington, D.C., metropolitan area.
-Since its inception, SEAVS has grown from just two doctors and a handful of other staff members, to a five doctor practice employing around twenty technicians, assistants, and receptionists.
+Since its inception, SEAVS has grown from just two doctors and a handful of other staff members, to a six doctor practice employing around twenty five technicians, assistants, and receptionists.

 Dr. Stahl has personally trained over 200 veterinary students during his three decades of practice.
 SEAVS has continued this tradition, and its doctors and staff help in the training of both national and international students and veterinarians with a passion for avian and exotic animal medicine.
 SEAVS has been approved by the American Board of Veterinary Practitioners (ABVP) as a training facility for the avian residency curriculum.
 The clinic also runs a competitive year-long internship program for licensed veterinarians looking to practice and expand their experience and training in avian and exotic medicine.